Spooni-Development/spooni_development_website/docs/doc_mappings/new-austin/spooni_mac_farlanes_ranch.md

 ---
 title: MacFarlane's Ranch
-description: SPOONI MacFarlane's Ranch MLO for RedM - Iconic ranch with detailed buildings and interiors.
-Historic New Austin property for frontier roleplay in Red Dead Redemption 2.
+description: Iconic ranch with detailed buildings and interiors in New Austin.
 ---

 # 🏠 Mac Farlane's Ranch